 Traveler’s Health & Safety

 Malaria is endemic in La Mosquitia, but can effectively be avoided taking appropriate prophylactic medications and personal precautions.
 One should consult with their personal physician before traveling, and refer to the CDC Travel Website for the most up-to-date health information.
-Travelers are advised to refer to the United States State Department Website for the most up-to-date nation-specific travel information, and to regularly review Current Travel Advisories.

 Most people of this region are Miskito, rather than Hispanic.
 Miskito are indigenous inhabitants of Honduras who have a distinct language, though many also speak Spanish.
 Most make a living as subsistence farmers.
 They generally travel by foot or by small boat on nearby rivers.
 Malaria, tuberculosis, intestinal parasites, and malnutrition are common health problems.
 Increasingly as some take on more sedentary employment as teachers, merchants, and pastors, obesity is becoming a scourge with a secondary diagnosis of diabetes.